0n0w1c/Foundations/readme.md

 ---

 #### Limitations:
-Aquillo and remote vew not supported for automated tile placement Tiles placed or removed with the selection tools are not "Undo"-able, use them with some caution.
+Remote vew not supported for automated tile placement Tiles placed or removed with the selection tools are not "Undo"-able, use them with some caution.
 Not compatible with multi-player mode, single-player mode only.